coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** The deity can enchant creatures to create a specific emotion.
 The deity can affect one creature per divine rank at once, and up to the same number each day.
-All must be within the deity's line of sight when first affected.
+All must be within the deity’s line of sight when first affected.
 The specific effects depend on the emotional state induced.